 Instagram is continuously evolving like any other social media platform.
 Some changes are minor, whereas some significant changes are incredibly beneficial to advertisers and business holders.

 Let’s take a look at these essential changes that fall on e-commerce.
-First, Instagram Checkout launched on March 19, 2021, yet it is in a closed beta program only for fewer established brands.
+First, Instagram Checkout launched on March 19, 2021, yet it is in a closed beta program for fewer established brands.
 Moreover, these are available only in organic posts, but we can say without a doubt that they will soon be available in ad format, as happened with other betas.

 Checkouts are highly profitable for Instagram and business holders.
 Posts do look organic, and it keeps followers shopping directly from the app without having them move to your eCommerce website.
 That makes shopping faster and easier for followers.
 In addition, Instagram charges a fee on selling products for business people rather than for customers, encouraging them to shop more, resulting in high conversion rates.